Eman-lotfy/sql-datawarehous-project/README.md

-# sql-datawarehous-project
-Build amodern datawarehous with sql server. including ETL processes, data modeling and analytics
+Data warehouse and analytics Project